aaronfowles/peptalk/README.md

 # peptalk
-An Amazon Alexa skill which recites a random Python PEP on invocation
+An Amazon Alexa skill which describes the gist of a specified Python PEP on invocation.